-What Disneyland has that Orlando’s parks do NOT have, is the Indiana Jones Adventure.
-It’s in Adventureland and it’s probably one of my favorite rides at Disneyland.
-It’s loud, has fire, and my kids would totally love it!
+What Disneyland has that Orlando’s parks do NOT have: Indiana Jones Adventure.
+It’s in Adventureland, and probably one of my favorite rides at Disneyland.
+Fire, loud noise equals a good time!
 It’s nothing too scary, but it does have some small dips, and there’s some backwards movement, too.

 If you’re going to be at Disneyland, it’s necessary to jump on the Disneyland Railroad, which takes you through Mickey’s Toontown, New Orleans Square and Tomorrowland.
 Hop on at Main Street, and enjoy the ride.
 Plus, over in Tomorrowland, get on the Disneyland Monorail.
 Disneyland isn’t overwhelmingly large, so you’ll have plenty of time to hit up EVERYTHING fun in about one day, IF you don’t run into huge lines.
 Luckily, we didn’t.
 We picked the perfect day to go!
 I guess no one wanted to spend the money for a shorter Disneyland Park day.

 Let’s not forget, in Fantasyland, every kid should experience Dumbo the Flying Elephant, which is a rite of passage for all Disney lovers.
 However, for me, the ultimate rite of passage every Disney lover must experience is the Enchanted Tiki Room.
 It’s a super cute show, in air conditioning, and it’s also where you can find the Tiki Juice Bar, and the one, the only, Dole Whip Float.

 Lunch at Disneyland is a no brainer for me.
 I much prefer the food at Disneyland, than Disney California Adventure.
 It’s a personal preference, because Rancho del Zocalo Restaurante has the best food.
 I love Mexican food, and their service, as well as their food, is outstanding.
 They give you a HUGE portion of food, and the prices cannot be beat.
 Carne Asada & Red Chile Enchilada Platter is heaven.
 I’m also addicted to the Crispy Chips con Limon.
 Hold me.
 I may cry I miss it so much!

 Since I’m fairly new to Disneyland, and basically all things Disney, here’s my tips from a beginner Disney Traveler: